 \subsection{Validation for depth and initialization}

-Here we explore the effect of depth on \rebuttal{\emph{perturbation stability}} under lazy training regime with different initializations in~\cref{fig:verify_init_1} and~\cref{fig:verify_init_2}.
-Our results show the tendency of \emph{perturbation stability} for FCN with different widths and depths under He initialization and LeCun initialization, respectively.
+Let us explore the effect of depth on the \emph{perturbation stability} under lazy training regime with different initializations in~\cref{fig:verify_init_1} and~\cref{fig:verify_init_2}.
+Our results show the tendency of the \emph{perturbation stability} for FCN with different widths and depths under the He initialization and the LeCun initialization, respectively.
 We observe a similar phase transition phenomenon, and find that, the \emph{perturbation stability} under He initialization increases with depth, while the LeCun initialization shows the opposite tendency, which verified our theory.